 Our new brain sadly doesn’t come to the rescue here.
 Instead coming in with a kicker.
 It is the part of our brain which uses our current concerns as alarm bells.
 “Oh no, there’s the big boss!
 If I mess this presentation up, I’ll never get promoted.”
 Sound familiar?

-How to tackle your own Brain
+How to tackle what Happens to our Brain

 Unless it’s this: Only you can work out how best to deal with your three brains.
 You heard it first here ‘folks.